![]() | JetNet/Oracle Tuxedo Guide | ![]() |

 On entering an exception handler, Panther sets these application properties:

-For example, the following exception handler alerts the user of an error condition whose severity level is equal to or greater than TP_ERROR:
+For example, the following The handler should store the value of If an exception handler alerts the user of an error condition whose severity level is equal to or greater than TP_ERROR:

 proc err_print (cmdStr, cmdName, callid, severity)